 World of Warcraft launched in 2004.
-That makes World of Warcraft 15 years old, the age of an unruly teen who spends all their time playing World of Warcraft.
-And the cycle begins anew with the impending release of World of Warcraft: Classic, now in closed beta.
-Visiting Azeroth on the ground level for the first time, again, has been jarring for players, new and old.
-Vanilla features are getting reported as bugs and the much, much slower climb to the level cap sans the 15 years of quality of life changes and side activities will certainly lead to many gaunt-eyed staring contests in the mirror.
+That makes World of Warcraft the age of an unruly teen who spends all their time playing World of Warcraft.
+And the cycle began anew with the release of World of Warcraft: Classic.
+Visiting Azeroth on the ground level for the first time, again, was jarring for players, new and old.
+Vanilla features were reported as bugs and the much, much slower climb to the level cap sans the 15 years of quality of life changes and side activities led to many gaunt-eyed staring contests in the mirror.
 Time has been kind to World of Warcraft.
 It hasn't been kind to our ideas of what it once was.

 But it's been even meaner to all the MMOs that wanted a little nook in the caverns of our minds next to WoW.
 Like battle royale and mobas and survival games before that, MMOs were once the hottest shit.
 Being the next WoW felt like it was on every studio's agenda.
 Some MMOs found footing, but nothing ever toppled WoW.
 Let's remember the fallen (and the too-obscure-to-remember-it-fell-at-all).
 Here's a look at some of the notable MMOs that came and went during WoW's lifetime, with plenty of freemium MMOs skipped over for the sake of brevity.

 Release date: April 28, 2004

 City of Heroes was a fairly popular MMORPG in which players assumed the role of a superhero and chose their own powers, combating gangs and criminal organizations across Paragon City.
 All servers shut down on November 30, 2012.
 A secret fan server has kept things going for over six years, though.

 A cult fantasy MMORPG from Prairie Games, multiplayer features were taken permanently offline due to a 'hard drive failure'.
 Making an indie MMO ain't easy.